 During the race

 During the race, athletes may take 60-70gm/hr. of carbohydrates, depending on the athlete’s tolerance.
-This is to keep him energized, hydrated, and feeling satiated.
+This is to keep them energized, hydrated, and feeling satiated.
 For maximum absorption, this can be mixed with fructose and glucose as well.
 The fueling and hydration plans are interconnected depending on the athlete’s carbohydrate requirements and fluid loss through sweat.
 A healthy sports drink should be the main go-to during this phase as well as blocks, gels, and other easily digested carbohydrates.

 I’m a fan of “real” food; and by that I mean items with little to no processing, such as a banana, dried figs and dates, bars.
 On the bike I like something solid; I reserve gels for a run leg where I need something easier to eat.
 But preferences are highly individual.